 - It is essential that children are safeguarded from potentially harmful and inappropriate online material.
-An effective whole school approach to online safety empowers us to protect and educate pupils, students, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate. - The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk: - content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes'. - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g consensual and non-consensual) sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; and - commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+An effective whole school approach to online safety empowers us to protect and educate pupils, students, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate. - The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk: - content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - contact: being subjected to harmful online interaction with other users; for example: child to child pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes'. - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g consensual and non-consensual) sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; and - commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group - At Slaley First School, online safety is a running and interrelated theme.
 We include online safety in all relevant policies and also considering it whilst planning the curriculum, teacher training, the role and responsibilities of the designated safeguarding lead and any parental engagement.
-Children are keen to explore the online world but are often not mature enough to manage or understand the risks they come across. - We ensure that children are taught about safeguarding, including online safety, we teach your pupils what positive, healthy, and respectful online relationships look like and equip the children with the skills to -

-- Evaluate what they see online,

-- Recognise techniques used for persuasion,

-- Identify online risks,

-- Seek support when needed
+Children are keen to explore the online world but are often not mature enough to manage or understand the risks they come across. - We ensure that children are taught about safeguarding, including online safety, we teach your pupils what positive, healthy, and respectful online relationships look like and equip the children with the skills to - - Evaluate what they see online, - Recognise techniques used for persuasion, - Identify online risks, - Seek support when needed special educational needs, who may be more susceptible to online harm and how these groups are being catered for.

-Whilst teaching about online safety we also consider different groups of pupils and those with special educational needs, who may be more susceptible to online harm and how these groups are being catered for.
+Whilst teaching about online safety we also consider different groups of pupils and those with